Catching up on news that is interesting, I present a deluge to match the rain outside your window.

 - Portland, OR 97205

-If you are interested, you’ll find more information here.
+If you are interested,.
 They are searching for the “best home cooks in America”.

 Good food/bad food over the last week: Clyde Common – terrible (!) lunch, great dinner.
 Go figure.
 Lousy lunch at Wildwood, great breakfast at Tasty n Sons.
 Zell’s Cafe still holds my heart for mostly sentimental reasons.
 One week of pretty good health, but now I’m back on the couch.
 Grrr…